treeverse/lakeFS/docs/reference/commands.md

 ```
       --after string         show results after this value (used for pagination)
       --amount int           number of results to return.
-By default, all results are returned.
+By default, all results are returned
   -h, --help                 help for log
+      --objects strings      show results that contains changes to at least one path in that list of objects.
+Use comma separator to pass all objects together
+      --prefixes strings     show results that contains changes to at least one path in that list of prefixes.
+Use comma separator to pass all prefixes together
       --show-meta-range-id   also show meta range ID
 ```